anchenayres/21100284_project_term_1/README copy.md

   <h3 align="center">The Big Bang</h3>

   <p align="center">
-    A react project using the Space X Api to demonstrate data visualization using charts js  <br>
+    A react project using the Solar System Api to demonstrate data visualization using charts js  <br>
-    <i>This However is a template file for DV200 Students!</i>

    <br />
    <br />